Minimum wage in the United States: History

-Minimum wage legislation emerged at the end of the nineteenth century from the desire to end sweated labor which had developed in the wake of industrialization.
-Sweatshops employed large numbers of women and young workers, paying them what were considered nonliving wages that did not allow workers to afford the necessaries of life.
-Besides substandard wages, sweating was also associated with long work hours and unsanitary and unsafe work conditions.
+Minimum wage legislation emerged at the end of the nineteenth century from the desire to end sweatshops which had developed in the wake of industrialization.
+Sweatshops employed large numbers of women and young workers, paying them what were considered non-living wages that did not allow workers to afford the necessities of life.
+Besides substandard wages, sweatshops were also associated with long work hours and unsanitary and unsafe work conditions.
 From the 1890s to the 1920s, during the Progressive Era, a time of social activists and political reform across the United States, progressive reformers, women's organizations, religious figures, academics, and politicians all played an important role in getting state minimum wage laws passed throughout the United States.

 The first successful attempts at using minimum wage laws to ameliorate the problem of nonliving wages occurred in the Australian state of Victoria in 1896.
-Factory inspector reports and newspaper reporting on the conditions of sweated labor in Melbourne, Victoria led in 1895 to the formation of the National Anti-Sweating League which pushed the government aggressively to deal legislatively with the problem of substandard wages.
+Factory inspector reports and newspaper reporting on the conditions of sweated labor in Melbourne, Victoria, led in 1895 to the formation of the National Anti-Sweating League which pushed the government aggressively to deal legislatively with the problem of substandard wages.
 The government, following the recommendation of the Victorian Chief Secretary Alexander Peacock, established wage boards which were tasked with establishing minimum wages in the labor trades which suffered from unlivable wages.
-During the same time period, campaigns against sweated labor were occurring in the United States and England.
+At that time, campaigns against sweated labor occurred in the United States and England.

-In the United States, the earliest minimum wage laws were state laws focused on women and children.
+The earliest minimum wage laws in the United States were state laws focused on women and children.
 These laws were struck down by the Supreme Court between 1923 and 1937.
 The first federal minimum wage law, which exempted large parts of the workforce, was enacted in 1938 and set rates that became obsolete during World War II.